-Subject to the Regulations, the securities mentioned in "Where will the Scheme invest" above could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of varying maturity.
-The securities may be acquired through Initial Public Offerings, secondary market operations, private placement, rights offers or negotiated deals.
+Subject to the Regulations, the securities mentioned above could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of varying maturity.
+The securities may be acquired through Initial Public Offerings (, secondary market operations, private placement, rights offers or negotiated deals.
+Further, the Scheme